jaydenseric/graphql-react/readme.md

 _SSR function that resolves a HTML string and cache JSON for client hydration._

 > ```jsx
-> import { GraphQL, GraphQLContext } from 'graphql-react'
+> import { GraphQL, GraphQLProvider } from 'graphql-react'
 > import { ssr } from 'graphql-react/server'
 > import ReactDOMServer from 'react-dom/server'
 > import { App } from './components'